Shruti733/Election_Analysis/README.md

 - **Breakdown of the number of votes and the percentage of the total votes for each candidate:**

-    In order to calculate the number of votes canditate-wise, following logic was used:
+    In order to calculate the number of votes candidate-wise, following logic was used:

     ```
     Initialize a dictionary with `candidate name` as the key and `number of votes` as the value